The Pasadena Mental Health Resource Guide (2026 Update)

 How can I find a therapist in Pasadena that accepts my insurance?

 The best first step is to check the provider directory on your insurance company's website.
-You can also call the phone numbers listed for services like Pacific Clinics or Fuller Psychological Services and ask directly which insurance plans they accept.
+You can also call community centers like Pacific Clinics directly.
+If you have PPO insurance and out-of-network benefits, many private practices (like ours) can provide "Superbills" for partial reimbursement.
+Learn more about private-pay reimbursement here.

 What is the difference between a psychologist and a psychiatrist?

-A psychologist, like our team at Huntington Psychological Services, specializes in evaluation and talk therapy.
-A psychiatrist is a medical doctor (MD) who can prescribe and manage medication.
-Many individuals see both to get comprehensive care.
+A psychologist (like our doctoral team at HPS) specializes in comprehensive cognitive testing and evidence-based talk therapy.
+A psychiatrist is a medical doctor (MD or DO) who can prescribe and manage psychiatric medication.
+Many individuals see both to receive comprehensive, wrap-around care.

 Finding the Right Path for You

 We understand this is a significant amount of information.
 The best first step depends upon your unique needs.
-Is it a crisis?
-Do you need diagnostic clarity from an evaluation?
-Are you seeking ongoing therapy or medication?
-Or do you need the support of a community group?
+Are you seeking ongoing therapy?
+Do you need diagnostic clarity from a formal psychoeducational evaluation?
+Or are you looking for community-funded support?

 We trust this guide will illuminate the path for you.
-If your journey begins with needing to understand the nature of your challenges, we at Huntington Psychological Services are here to provide that clarity.
-Reach out to us to learn more about our evaluation services.
+If your journey begins with a need for elite diagnostic testing or specialized, in-person therapy, Huntington Psychological Services is here.
+Reach out to us today to get the clarity and care you deserve.

 Next